 - Excited to participate in as many events on the annual team calendar as possible (minimum of 6 per year during a typical year)

 - Support Fleet Feet Events Management events through volunteering a minimum of 3 times per year.

 Athlete Code of Conduct

 Professional and Appropriate Representation of Fleet Feet Sports Sacramento and New Balance.
 Here’s what that means:

-- At races, wear only New Balance team singlets and shorts, practice shirts or warm-ups.
-Race only in New Balance shoes.
-In addition, wear only New Balance team gear and shoes at race functions, such as awards ceremonies.
+- At all races, wear only New Balance team singlets and shorts, practice shirts or warm-ups.
+In addition, wear only New Balance team gear at race functions, such as awards ceremonies.

 - You may train in any shoe.
 We do encourage you to take advantage of the team discount on New Balance training shoes.

 - If you have any questions about gear, please contact team administration before you wear it to a race.